-We encourage and welcome comments on our public blog posts.
-We would like to thank everyone who takes the time to post comments on College Religion and Philosophy.
+We encourage and welcome comments on our posts to our blog, “The Professors Profess.”
+We would like to thank everyone who takes the time to post comments.

 It is our hope that over time our blog posts will become a place of active discussion on the academic study of religion and philosophy.
 You are welcome and encouraged to participate in the discussions by posting comments on any posts that have open discussion.